Vic0428/Computer-System-Principle/lec20/lec20.md

    ![image-20200523191310579](lec20.assets/image-20200523191310579.png)

-   - Each node can SMP architecture
+   - Each node can be SMP architecture
    - Each core access memory with different latency.. => Non uniform memory access
    - CPU interconnect with other CPUs..